-The key to a successful professional development programme is that it should be one of sustained support and iterative input; one-offs do not work as they lack structure or purpose.
+The key to a successful professional development program is that it should be one of sustained support and iterative input; one-offs do not work as they lack structure or purpose.

-Your professional development programme should take into account the following suggestions.
+Your professional development program should take into account the following suggestions.

 1. Ensure they are iterative and planned efficiently to support the delivery of curricula.

-2. Ensure they are focussed, supportive and supported.
+2. Ensure they are focused, supportive and supported.